LaunchCode-Education-Archived/csharp-web-development/src/chapters/data-types/data-types.rst

 Since ``int`` is a value type, the variable ``catAge`` functions as a box holding the integer value 11.
-On the other hand, ``myCat`` is a reference variable, since it holds an object.
-The variable actually stores the address of the object, which we visualize as an arrow from the variable box to the object.
+On the other hand, ``myCat`` is a reference variable, since it refers to an object of type ``Cat``.
+The variable actually stores the memory address of the object, which we visualize as an arrow from the variable box to the object.
+Instead of holding the actual ``Cat`` data, ``myCat`` stores *directions* for finding the data in memory.

-When we assign a value to a reference type, as in ``Cat sameCat = myCat``, we are not creating a second copy of the object, but instead are creating a second *pointer* to the same object.
+When we to assign ``myCat`` to another variable, as in ``Cat sameCat = myCat``, we do NOT create a second copy of the object or its data.
+Instead, we make a second *pointer* to the same memory location.

 The distinction between reference types and value types is important, but can be difficult to wrap your brain around at first.
 We will see